Utsav-Mehta/Utsav-Mehta/README.md

 <h3 align="center">A Machine Learning and Data Science enthusiast from India</h3>

 # 💫 About Me:
-🔭 I’m currently working as a Research intern at ISRO<br><br>🌱 I’m currently learning Deep-learning, Artificial Intelligence, Computer Vision<br><br>👨‍💻 All of my projects are available at https://github.com/Utsav-Mehta<br><br>💬 Ask me about Android Development, Machine Learning<br><br>📫 How to reach me utsavmmehta17@gmail.com
+🔭 I’m currently working as a Research intern at IIT'Gn<br><br>🌱 I’m currently learning Deep-learning, Artificial Intelligence, Computer Vision<br><br>👨‍💻 All of my projects are available at https://github.com/Utsav-Mehta<br><br>💬 Ask me about Android Development, Machine Learning<br><br>📫 How to reach me utsavmmehta17@gmail.com

 ## 🌐 Socials: